 First aid supplies will be found in the medical assistant laboratory and at the reception desk.
 These are clearly marked.
 Evening students will be required to park in the lighted front parking lot and leave the building together.
-Care must be taken that all cars start and each student is safely on their way.

 MAINTENANCE OF SCHOOL ENVIRONMENT